You've answered 1 of 171 questions correctly. (Clear)

 It is implementation-defined whether the dynamic initialization of a non-block non-inline variable with static storage duration is sequenced before the first statement of main or is deferred.
 If it is deferred, it strongly happens before any non-initialization odr-use of any non-inline function or non-inline variable defined in the same translation unit as the variable to be initialized.

-Since A() is not constexpr, the initialization of a is dynamic.
+is dynamic.
 There are two possibilities:

-- a is initialized before main() is called.
+is initialized before main()

-- The initialization of a is deferred, but it is initialized before any non-inline function in the same translation unit as it is used.
-And since main() and a are defined in the same translation unit, it is still initialized before main().
+is deferred, but it is initialized before any non-inline function in the same translation unit as it is used.
+And since main()

-When execution reaches B b, it is initialized as normal.
-Static local variables are initialized the first time control passes through their declaration, so c is initialized next.
-As main() is exited, its local variable b goes out of scope, and is destroyed.
-Finally, all static variables are destroyed in reverse order of their initialization, first c, then a.
+, it is initialized as normal.
+Static local variables are initialized the first time control passes through their declaration, so c

 You can explore this question further on C++ Insights or Compiler Explorer!